Romain Sardou: Forgive us our Sins

 It was an unusually cold winter in 1284.
 The "chill winds of the Devil" isolate the small diocese of Draguan, in the county of Toulouse from the rest of the world.

 Before the sight of the statue of the Virgin Mary broken by the cold, Romée de Haquin, its bishop, is not far from thinking that a curse is wreaking havoc on his parishes.
 Everything started when two young girls found the remains of tortured bodies in the river.

 The savage murder of Haquin leaves the village prey to irrational fears.
 It is at this point that a mysterious priest, Henno Gui, makes his entrance.
 Accompanied by a young boy and by a hideously ugly man, he had been summoned by Haquin to take charge of the thirteenth parish of the diocese, Heurteloup.
 After three days of walking in a forest which is as dark as it is inextricable, the group reaches the entrance of a deserted village.
 The church is in ruins and many houses are abandoned.
 Surrounded by foul-smelling marshlands and suspected of carrying the plague, the parish has lived in oblivion for decades.
 Nobody knows what had happened to its inhabitants.

-The cursed parish, the thirteenth of the bishopric, is so isolated that its name is often omitted from the maps of the provostship, but it does however interest the highest echelons in Rome.
-The Holy See is full of rumours, and agitations in the most secret inner circles of the Vatican have had repercussions as far afield as the kingdom of France.
-Maybe the key to these mysteries can be found in the troubled life of Romée de Haquin, or with Henno Gui, the priest with the strange methods, or found at the very heart of the thirteenth parish?
+The thirteenth parish of the bishopric is omitted from some maps of the provostship, but it remains a subject of interest within the Vatican.
+Discussions regarding the parish have extended into the kingdom of France.
+The circumstances surrounding the parish relate to Romée de Haquin, Henno Gui, a local priest, or the parish itself.